"Lei è una ragazza."

 yes, ragatza.
 I grew up on Italian opera, so I am very used to reading and hearing Italian before I learned to speak it.
 Thanks Duolingo for creating an easy way to finally speak Italian and become fluent:)

 Italian is a very flowing melodious musical language.
 A friend of mine who is French who mastered English and is studying Russian, Chinese and Arabic said it is ideal to listen to a new word about 70 times.
 Keep practicing, it'll come :)

-"Lei" = fomal "tu" (you singular) for both gender
+"Lei" = "She" and formal "tu" for both genders.

 Duolingo accepts formal "tu" only if written with capital "L"

 - ...lei è una ragazza = "...she is a girl"

 - ...Lei è una ragazza = "...you(1) are a girl"